vinceimbat/vinceimbat/content/today i buried a kitten.md

 This afternoon
 under a drizzling gray sky
 I buried a kitten—
-a kitten which I fed this morning
+a kitten I fed this morning

 A kitten I picked up yesterday
 as I was walking under a sunny sky
 whose cries my ears could not ignore
-whose desolate throwness pierced my heart
+whose desolate thrownness pierced my heart

 A kitten whose eyes, ears, and fur I cleaned
 from all the fly eggs that covered them